16srivarshitha/transformer-soc/README.md

 # Transformer SoC Project
-An attempt to build a RISC-V processor with a transforer accelerator
+An attempt to build a RISC-V processor with a transformer accelerator